 Predict your fertile days for conception.

 The Ovulation Calculator is your essential fertility planning tool, helping you identify the days when conception is most likely to occur.
-Ovulation—the release of a mature egg from the ovary—happens once per menstrual cycle and creates a brief window of 12-24 hours when fertilization can occur.
-Understanding your ovulation timing is the foundation of natural family planning, whether you're trying to conceive or simply learning about your reproductive health.
+Ovulation—the release of a mature egg from the ovary—happens once per menstrual cycle and creates a brief window of 12 to 24 hours when fertilization can occur.
+Understanding your ovulation timing is the foundation of natural family planning, whether you are trying to conceive or simply learning about your reproductive health.

 Cycle Length = Number of days from first day of one period to first day of next